sass-contrib/sassc-embedded-shim-ruby/README.md

 ## Which Sass implementation should I use for my Ruby project?

-- [`sass-embedded`](https://github.com/sass-contrib/sass-embedded-host-ruby) is recommended for new projects.
+- [`sass-embedded`](https://github.com/sass-contrib/sass-embedded-host-ruby) is recommended for all projects.
 It is compatible with:
   - [`dartsass-rails >=0.5.0`](https://github.com/rails/dartsass-rails)
   - [`haml >=6.0.9`](https://github.com/haml/haml)
   - [`silm >=5.2.0`](https://github.com/slim-template/slim)